 The fund will seek to fund initiatives that;

 - are innovative and provide opportunities that have the potential to make a difference for New Zealand Aotearoa

 - contribute to the LIANZA vision, mission and strategic goals

 - demonstrate how the LIANZA community will benefit from the knowledge, information and connections generated

 - show how evidence will be generated and evaluated

 - demonstrate how partnerships with other groups or people will be used to change or enhance the initiative.

 If you have an idea for an initiative that your LIANZA regional or special interest community could bid for, get in touch with them asap.

-The successful recipients or LIANZA community representatives will be expected to participate in any LIANZA publicity about the funds received and to share learning with the LIANZA community including submitting a short article for Library Life, a blog piece for Libraries Aotearoa and/or a research article for NZLIM Journal about their experience and learning
+The successful recipients or LIANZA community representatives will be expected to participate in any LIANZA publicity about the funds received and to share learning with the LIANZA community including submitting a short article for Library Life, a blog piece for Libraries Aotearoa, a LIANZA webinar and/or a research article for NZLIM Journal about their experience and learning

 A LIANZA Regional Conference Grant can be awarded to one member of each regional LIANZA Community.
 The grant will provide funds to subsidise attendance at (or travel to) the bi-ennial LIANZA conference.